Dylangroome/Pro-4-Album-Ranking/README.md

 ## DATA MODEL

-- [X] C - Site users can create/register their own profile to interact with the plant posts.
+- [X] C - Site users can create/register their own profile to interact with the album posts.
-- [X] R - Site users can open and read the plant blog posts and read comments from other users.
+- [X] R - Site users can open and read the album blog posts and read comments from other users.
-- [X] U - Site users can like a post, updating the details and analytics for a plant detail post.
+- [X] U - Site users can like a post, updating the details and analytics for a album detail post.
-- [X] D - Site users can eliminate their like if desired on a plant detail post.
+- [X] D - Site users can eliminate their like and comment if desired on a album detail post.

 * ### Album